-For 2013 Year Ahead System RAR – LSEs are required to use the 2013 System RA Template for the period of May through September.
+For 2013 Year Ahead System RAR Template – LSEs are required to use the 2013 System RA Template for the period of May through September.

 For 2013 Local RAR – LSEs are required to use the Local RA Template to demonstrate compliance with the Local RAR for all 12 months of 2013.
 Local RA resources procured in excess of Local RA obligations may be listed on the Additional Local Resource tab.

 For 2013 Monthly RAR, the 2013 System RA template contains summary sheets for both Year Ahead and Month Ahead compliance, and LSEs are required to use the 2013 System RA Template to demonstrate compliance with 2013 Month Ahead RAR.
-The 2013 Monthly RA Compliance Template has been revised to include a summary table tracking compliance with the Local RA True up process adopted in D.10-12-038.

-For 2013 Local RA Reallocations: LSEs are required to use the 2013 MA load forecast template to revise their forecasts through August 2013 twice during 2013.
+The month ahead summary tab of the template is automated to perform the Month Ahead RA requirement checks.
+For 2013 Local RA Reallocations: LSEs are required to use the California Energy Commission’s (CEC) 2013 MA load forecast template to revise their forecasts through August 2013 twice during 2013.
 Please consult the schedule in Section 2 of this guide.
-To demonstrate capacity procurement and fulfillment of reallocated Local RA obligations, LSEs should show Local RA capacity in the 2013 Month Ahead System RA Compliance Template.

-Local RA obligations have been rounded off to the nearest MW pursuant to the convention adopted in D.06-06-064, and System RA obligations have been similarly rounded pursuant to conventions adopted in D.07-06-029.
-The Local RA allocations and the System RA templates have been adjusted to reflect these rounding conventions.
+System and Local RA obligations have been rounded off to the nearest tenth of a MW (one decimal place) pursuant to the convention adopted in D.12-06-025.The Local RA allocations and the System RA templates have been adjusted to reflect these rounding conventions.

-Summary Table 1 in the 2013 System RA Template has been adjusted to reflect requirements related to the Path 26 Counting Constraint.

 Notification of LSE RA obligation

-Each LSE will be notified by the CEC/CPUC Energy Division of their Local and System RAR, as well as their DR and CAM allocations.
-This notification process will consist of three parts.
+Each LSE was notified by the CEC/CPUC Energy Division of their Local and System RAR, as well as their DR and CAM allocations.
+This notification process consisted of four parts.

-For System RAR – LSEs will be notified via Secure FTP of their monthly peak load forecasts, DR Allocations, and CAM Allocations for use in the Year Ahead System RA Filing on July 25th, 2012.
-LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2013 RA obligations on or about September 15, 2012 after LSEs have filed adjusted forecasts.
-They will receive their final Condition 2 RMR allocation on or about October 10th, 2012 to aid them in preparing their Final System RA Filing.
+For System RAR – On July 31st, 2012 LSEs were notified via Secure FTP of their monthly peak load forecasts, DR Allocations, and CAM Allocations for use in the Year Ahead System RA Filing.
+LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2013 RA obligations on or about September 17th, 2012 after LSEs have filed adjusted forecasts.
+Barring change to RMR contracting, LSEs are to consider those allocations final.
 On a separate timeline, each LSE will receive notification of their Import Allocations and Path 26 Allocations for use in their System RAR filing.
 See Sections 12 and 13 for more details regarding Path 26 and Import Allocation.

-For Local RAR -- LSEs will be notified via Secure FTP of their monthly peak load forecasts, DR Allocations, and CAM Allocations for use in the Year Ahead System RA Filing on July 25th, 2012.
-LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2013 RA obligations on or about September 15th, 2012 after LSEs have filed adjusted forecasts.
-LSEs will receive their final Condition 2 RMR allocation on or about October 10th, 2012 to aid them in preparing their Final System RA Filing.
-Unlike previous years, the 2013 Local RA obligations were calculated net of RMR, CAM, and Local RA DR credit.
-This means LSEs no longer receive allocations of RMR, CAM, and Local RA DR credit, since those values have all been debited from Local RA obligations before splitting to LSEs.
+For Local RAR -- LSEs were notified of their Local RA obligations net of CAM and RMR amounts for use in the Year Ahead Local RA Filing on July 31st, 2012.
+Importantly, Local RA obligations are not net of DR this year, as DR is to be included as a resource on the DR tab.
+LSEs received additional DR credit to decrease their Local RA obligations.
+LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2013 RA obligations on or about September 17th, 2012 after LSEs have filed adjusted forecasts.
+Barring change to RMR contracting, LSEs are to consider those allocations final.